prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ## Step 3: Download Prysm, generate secret

 You need two different pieces of software to run an Ethereum node: an **execution-layer client** and a **consensus-layer client**.
 Prysm is a consensus-layer client that, like other consensus-layer clients, contains code for both **beacon node** and **validator** responsibilities.
-Execution client software contains code for execution node responsibilities.
+Execution client software contains code that allows nodes to process transactions.
 Examples of execution client software include Nethermind, Besu, and Geth.

 Validators connect to beacon nodes, and beacon nodes connect to execution nodes: